What are your rates?

 How much does the DBT Skills Group cost?

 The fee for each group meeting is $90, payable per module.
 Payment for the entire module of skills group is due two weeks prior to the start of the module in order to reserve your spot in group.
-Modules are either seven, eight or nine weeks long.
+Modules are either 7, 8, or 9 weeks long depending on which skill is being covered.
+A 7 week module is $630, an 8 week module is $720 and a 9 week module is $810.
+No refunds are given for missed groups.

 Do I have to be in individual therapy with a DBT therapist in order to join the group?